 - It is conducted in the UPSC office in Delhi.

 - It takes place in different time slots spread across different days.

 It is always advisable to aim for the IAS interview from the beginning of the preparation.
 It helps in confidence-building of the aspirants.

 If you want to know what not to do in the IAS Interview, you can check the linked article.

 UPSC 2021 Preparation

-The civil services examination 2021 is the comprehensive and one of the toughest examinations of the country.
+The civil services examination 2021 is comprehensive and one of the toughest examinations in the country.
 It includes a variety of subjects to test the candidates’ ability and acumen to be a part of the Indian administration.
 Hence, each aspirant should devise a perfect blend of strategies to crack the examination in the first attempt.